2022 Fourth Quarter & Where Scrap Prices Are Heading

 10-Day Price Lock for Catalytic Converters

-For a price lock of 10 days, don’t hesitate to contact RRCats.com Team to get a better idea of catalytic converter markets and free shipping on OEM cats.
+For a 10-day price lock, contact the RRCats.com Team to get a better idea of catalytic converter markets and free shipping on OEM cats.

 This Week’s Summary

 The fourth quarter will not be one that people will remember fondly compared to quarters in the past.
-But we still expect to have very stable prices going into the holiday season, and stability is a very good thing regarding the scrap market.
-For many of you holding materials, you may be keeping them for a very long time as 2023 may not be as kind to you as you want it to be and you may see continued decreasing metal prices overall.
+But we still expect to have very stable prices going into the holiday season, and stability is an excellent thing regarding the scrap market.
+Many of you holding materials may be keeping them for a very long time, as 2023 may not be as kind to you as you want it to be, and you may see continued decreasing metal prices overall.

 Don’t forget to check out weekly videos and podcasts on YouTube!